The Battle for Jerusalem is of YHVH

 If Israel’s labor is found worthy, the Messiah may hasten it and come seven years earlier (in the 6,000th year since the Creation) than the predetermined time according to the Redemption Plan counted from the eighth year from the Creation, when man sinned.
 For surely, the Messiah said to Israel to “bear fruit worthy of repentance” (Luk 3:8), and “Watch then at all times, and pray that you be counted worthy to escape all this about to take place” (Luk 21:35-36).

-In other words, if Israel will be found worthy to escape the War of Gog of Magog, then the Messiah will come before the war to protect His people, according to the prophecy in Ezekiel.
+In other words, if Israel will be found worthy to escape the War of Gog of Magog, then the Messiah will come before the final battle to protect Jerusalem and His people, according to the prophecy in Ezekiel.

 However, if Israel is not found worthy of the Messiah, because there has been no corporate repentance of the nation, then Israel will need to labor seven more years to deserve Him.
 Israel will have to go through the war of Gog of Magog in Zechariah 12-14, and then the Messiah will come in the last year of the Redemption Plan (see Jubilees Table).

-In this article, we will go forward towards two elements in the prophecy that deserve more attention.
+In this article, we will study two elements in the prophecy of the final battle for Jerusalem that deserve more attention.